Culture 4 min read

 Lee Cronin's 'The Mummy' Leads New UK and Irish Cinema Releases This Weekend

-Irish horror director Lee Cronin's reimagining of The Mummy leads a diverse slate of new cinema releases across the UK and Ireland this weekend, with early reviews describing it as a visceral and entertaining experience, while Jude Law stars in the political drama The Wizard of the Kremlin.
+Irish horror director Lee Cronin's reimagining of The Mummy leads a diverse slate of new cinema releases across the UK and Ireland this weekend, with early reviews describing it as a visceral and genuinely terrifying experience that marks a bold departure from the franchise's adventure-oriented past, while Jude Law stars in the political drama The Wizard of the Kremlin.

 Background